MarcoDiFrancesco/ProgettoSistemiOperativi/README.md

 To run **main** run `./bin/main`.
 It requires the file `./bin/analyzer` to exist.

-It is used to run Analyzer and open a named pipe with it, than require analyzed data, than it will close analyzer than finish.
+It is used to run Analyzer and open a named pipe with it, then require analyzed data, then it will close analyzer then finish.

 ### Analyzer